SOFTWARE-CLINIC/featurebook/README.md

 ### featurebook.json

-The `featurebook.json` contains system specification metadata such as: title, version, authors, and contributors:
+The `featurebook.json` contains system specification metadata such as: title, version, authors, and contributors.

+As you may know Gherkin's grammar exists in different flavours for many [spoken languages](https://github.com/cucumber/cucumber/wiki/Spoken-languages).
+To specify and use the keywords in your own language, you must set the `language` property to the corresponding language [code](https://github.com/cucumber/gherkin/blob/master/lib/gherkin/i18n.json).
+If the language is not specified it defaults to `en`.

 ```javascript
 {